cchandel-dev/Fetal-Health-Classification/README.md

 Description of the selected forecasting problem: Using data on fetal health the goal is to forecast the health of the given fetus into three categories;
-normal, suspect, or pathological.
+normal(1), suspect(2), or pathological(3).
 This is a classic classification problem where data is used to group the output into types as opposed to regression where a numerical value(s) is/are calculated.

 Description of the available data: There are 21 attributes which can be used to forecast the output which is the 22nd field.